Airbus Group SE (EADSF) Received its Third Buy in a Row

-After Credit Suisse and Jefferies gave Airbus Group SE (Other OTC: EADSF) a Buy rating last month, the company received another Buy, this time from UBS.
-Analyst Celine Fornaro maintained a Buy rating on Airbus Group SE today and set a price target of EUR103.00.
-The company’s shares closed last Thursday at $74.95.
+After Credit Suisse and Jefferies gave Airbus Group SE (Other OTC: EADSF) a Buy rating last month, the company received another Buy, this time from Kepler Capital .
+Analyst Carola Holtz maintained a Buy rating on Airbus Group SE yesterday and set a price target of EUR71.00.
+The company’s shares closed last Tuesday at $76.49.

+According to TipRanks.com, Holtz has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -2.9% and a 49.1% success rate.
+Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and PUMA SE NPV.

-Currently, the analyst consensus on Airbus Group SE is a Moderate Buy with an average price target of $93.80, which is a 24.9% upside from current levels.
-In a report issued on July 16, Morgan Stanley also maintained a Buy rating on the stock with a EUR90.00 price target.
+Airbus Group SE has an analyst consensus of Moderate Buy, with a price target consensus of $93.26, which is a 22.1% upside from current levels.
+In a report issued on July 20, UBS also maintained a Buy rating on the stock with a EUR103.00 price target.

 See today’s analyst top recommended stocks >>